 Vina is a lively 90-year-old with a tonne of life experience and energy to match!
 She’s still hitting the gym multiple times a week, proving age is just a number.
 A born explorer, she’s travelled the globe and shows no signs of slowing down.
 Originally from Portugal, Vina spent her career as an accountant and secretary.
 A great listener with a warm presence, she’s always ready to offer a kind word.
 Traditional in many ways but always eager to learn, she’s currently picking up crocheting — because why not?
 A proud mum of one, Vina is living proof that it’s never too late to try something new.

-Brightwater creates communities where people connect and belong, thriving through progressive and responsive care.
+We create communities where people connect and belong, thriving through progressive and responsive care.

-Whether in their own home, or one of ours, we keep our clients and residents connected to what matters most, in the communities they belong so they can thrive.
+Whether in your own home, or one of ours, we keep you connected to what matters most, in the communities you belong so you can thrive.

 For over 100 years, we’ve been there for West Australians from all walks of life.
 With humble beginnings in Subiaco, today we provide services all across Perth.